 Unaligned wheels can cause premature tyre and suspension wear.

-If your car's wheels are not aligned correctly, they could be causing premature wear on your tyres and suspension components.
-This will cause problems with your car's handling, performance and the overall safety of the vehicle.
-Simple things like bumping into a kerb or driving over a pothole can throw your wheels out of alignment.
+If your vehicle's wheels are not aligned correctly, they could be causing premature wear on your tyres and suspension components.
+This will cause problems with your vehicle's handling, performance and the overall safety of the vehicle.
+Simple things like bumping into a kerb or driving over a pothole can throw your wheel alignment out of place.
 It's important to get this fixed quickly before it leads to larger problems.

-Wheel alignment describes the measurement, analysis and adjustment of your car's steering and suspension angles to ensure the wheels are perpendicular to the ground and parallel to each other.
+Wheel alignment describes the measurement, analysis and adjustment of your vehicle's steering and suspension angles to ensure the wheels are perpendicular to the ground and parallel to each other.
 Wheel alignment is often confused with wheel balancing.
 The two really have nothing to do with each other except that they both affect ride and handling.
-Our expert technicians have been carefully trained in the practice of wheel alignment and use the latest, state-of-the-art aligning equipment.
+Our expert technicians have been carefully trained in the practice of wheel alignment and use the latest, state-of-the-art vehicle alignment equipment.

-If your car's wheels are misaligned, you could notice a slight steering wheel shimmy where the car feels as if it's pulling to one side.
+If your vehicle's wheels are misaligned, you could notice a slight steering wheel shimmy where the vehicle feels as if it's pulling to one side.
 Your tyres may squeal when turning and you could experience poor steering control.
 Even if your car appears to be running well, we recommend having your wheel alignment checked every 10,000km for maximum tyre life.

 Standard wheel alignment

-Our expert technicians can offer you a wheel alignment service that's fast, efficient and will have you back on the road in no time.
+Our expert technicians can offer you a two and four-wheel alignment service (dependent on your vehicle requirement) that is fast, efficient and only $69.
 All our work is backed by our industry-leading Australia-wide guarantee.

 Call us today on 1300 772 579 to book your car in for a wheel alignment so that you can make the most out of your tyres.